-Ashwood Dale Quarry lies within the Carboniferous Limestone resource around the Buxton area.
+Ashwood Dale Quarry, operated by Omya UK Ltd, lies within the Carboniferous Limestone resource around the Buxton area.
 Limestone is extracted for both industrial and aggregate purposes; information from the operator indicates that estimated annual future production rates amount to 135,000 tonnes of limestone for industrial purposes and 65,000 tonnes for aggregate uses.
-All stone processing occurs at Ashwood where the stone is crushed and milled; a small amount of product is taken to Dowlow quarry to be bagged.
+All stone processing occurs at Ashwood where the stone is crushed and milled.

-The quarry produces industrial limestone products which are high purity, fine powders with exacting colour requirements and impurity constraints.
-Sales of industrial limestone products from Ashwood Dale are made up of 60% of various industrial powders, 20% animal feeds and 20% agricultural lime.
-The industrial powders are used in the following markets: ceramic tiles and refractories, glass production, adhesives and sealants, and resin polymers and fillers.
-Omya UK Ltd is particularly known for its industrial powders.
+The quarry principally produces industrial limestone products which are high purity, fine powders; these are used in the following markets: ceramic tiles and refractories, glass production, adhesives and sealants, and resin polymers and fillers.
+Industrial limestone is also used to produce animal feed and agricultural lime.
 The quarry supplies both local and national markets with industrial minerals.